 Then you need some struts to strengthen the whole structure.
 I used old square tubing, round and flat-bar, but anything would do.

 You will have some quite heavy logs on here so it needs to be robustly made.
-I am no great-welder but this is pretty strong; it is stood up to plenty of hours of the chainsaw.
+I am no great-welder but this is pretty strong; it has stood up to plenty of hours of the chainsaw.

 For long pieces, you can saw off the edge of the structure, but in the main you will be sawing between the two uprights that are about 200mm apart.
 Here obviously there must be no bridging-steel; marked in red.